Installing MidPoint Server From Distribution Package

 Prerequisites

-MidPoint is a Java application, therefore it requires Java platform to run on.
-Java 21 is a recommended platform for MidPoint 4.8.2.
+MidPoint is a Java application, therefore it requires a Java platform to run on.
+Java 21 is the recommended platform for MidPoint 4.9.3.
 Alternatively, Java 17 can be used.
 Other Java platform versions are not supported.
 Java platform distributions based on OpenJDK are recommended.
-Other JDK builds (e.g. Oracle) may work as well, but those have limited support for midPoint (see release notes for the details).
+Other JDK builds (e.g. Oracle) may work as well, but those have a limited support for midPoint (see the Release Notes for details).

 Download